Posted June 28, 2017

 The Staggering Cost of False Positives

 How prevalent are false positives?
-According to a Ponemon Institute report, organizations receive an average of 17,000 malware alerts a week, and just 19% are considered reliable.
+According to a Ponemon Institute report, organizations receive an average of 17,000 Malware: Software that is intended to damage or disable computers and computer systems. alerts a week, and just 19% are considered reliable.
 Enterprises spend $1.3 million a year investigating false positives, which equates to nearly 21,000 hours of wasted time.

 In addition, other issues include: